|Port||Channel Clearance||Recent Port Developments||Recent Intermodal Projects|

 Channel and harbor clearance mostly involve dredging projects to accommodate larger ships with wider and deeper channels.
 Wherever possible, dredging aims to reach a reference depth of 50 feet (15.2 meters), matching the draft of NeoPanamax ships.
 Dredging is the infrastructure project most directly associated with the canal expansion because most East and Gulf Coast ports are Panamax ports and can accommodate drafts of approximately 42 feet (12.8 meters; Figure 14), allowing them to receive post-Panamax ships under specific conditions such as partially loaded ships or during high tide.
 There is thus an ongoing effort to dredge several key East and Gulf Coast ports to Post-Panamax standards and preferably to meet the NeoPanamax standard of about 48 feet (14.6 meters).
 Further, a new generation of wide bottom post-Panamax containerships is being introduced.
 They have fewer draft restrictions but are wider and thus require cranes that have a wider span.

 The U.S. Army Corps of Engineers is responsible for dredging port access channels.
-As a result, ports have engaged in intense competition and lobbying to secure the funding for dredging projects.
+As a result, ports have engaged in intense competition and lobbying to secure funding for dredging projects.
 Several of the largest port authorities were able to secure sufficient funding, but many have had to raise additional sums through local state support (most port authorities are owned by state governments).
-Nevertheless, many of the dredging projects have been delayed or with no specific timeline, reflecting the uncertainty of public funding and what economic benefits can be expected for committing to costly dredging projects.
+Nevertheless, many of the dredging projects have been delayed or with no specific timeline, reflecting the uncertainty of public funding and what economic benefits can be expected from committing to costly dredging projects.

 The expected growth in cargo to be handled, as well as in container volumes per port call, has incited terminal improvement projects, including the purchase of new yard equipment, expansion of storage space, investment in information technologies, and improvements in gate operations.
 Several ports are pushing for full and partial automation as a strategy to handle the activity surges that are associated with larger containerships.
 Some piers were expanded and strengthened to accommodate the longer ships.
 Nevertheless, attributing port infrastructure projects to the Panama Canal expansion is not always straightforward.
 Many of the projects may be standard improvements or planned maintenance that would have occurred without the expansion.

-The North American rail transport system has a high level of geographical specialization with large rail carriers (Class 1) servicing substantial regional markets.
-Each carrier has its own facilities and thus its own markets along the segments it controls.
+The North American rail transport system has a high level of geographical specialization, with large rail carriers (Class 1) servicing substantial regional markets.
+Each carrier has its own facilities and, thus its own markets along the segments it controls.
 Infrastructure improvements for hinterland access include better road and rail connections, as well as new or improved intermodal yards.
 The two Class 1 rail operators on the East Coast have launched the most salient rail corridor initiatives—the CSX National Gateway Project and Norfolk Southern’s Heartland Corridor project are direct improvements to the hinterland access of the East and Gulf Coast ports, offering more efficient double-stacking services and intermodal yards.
 These projects, however, represent market-servicing strategies that are justifiable without the Panama Canal expansion.

 Nevertheless, the expansion has provided a context for presenting and justifying many of these infrastructure projects.
 A particular driver has been the setting on inland terminal facilities (inland ports) connected to a port terminal through a rail corridor.
-The expectations are that the expansion of the Panama Canal and its associated shipping costs reductions would increase the hinterland of East Coast ports.
-The first direct effect is it allows the East Coast rail system (NS and CSX) to increase the competitiveness along their networks.
+The expectations are that the expansion of the Panama Canal and its associated shipping cost reductions would increase the hinterland of East Coast ports.
+The first direct effect is it allows the East Coast rail system (NS and CSX) to increase competitiveness along their networks.
 In this context, the demarcation line between hinterlands would approximately range north-south from Chicago to New Orleans, which corresponds to their network ownership.
 However, limited evidence is available so far concerning the impact of the expansion of the market areas of railways, mostly because their rate structure is confidential.